What are the charges?

 You should familiarise yourself with these risks which are explained in the guide and product disclosure statement and how they relate to the fund, or funds, you’re invested in.

-All of our case studies are examples to help you understand how choices can affect KiwiSaver savings.
+Our case studies are examples to help you understand how choices can affect KiwiSaver savings.
 The figures used are for illustration only and may not reflect actual returns.

 The figures in our case studies: